Tasneem Alaqzam, MD

 Why Via Christi?
 The people, the place and the opportunities.
 The first Family Medicine residency in the nation was started right here in Wichita, and our specialty continues to be valued here in our community and among other specialties.
 This welcoming environment opens many doors for full spectrum training and as such, attracts residents called to work with underserved populations.
 On any given day, I might help a resident deliver a baby, admit an overdose to the ICU, discuss hospice in a family meeting or perform a bedside paracentesis.

 Clinical interests: Hepatitis C, colposcopy and dysplasia clinic, breastfeeding

 Passions: Spending time with my family, flower gardening, servant leadership, physician self-care

-Passions: "Service before self" in the multitude of ways that this can be manifested.
-Recreationally: Geocaching, disc golf, ultimate frisbee, riding bikes, board games, listening to Third Day or anything else that my wife and kids enjoy doing together.
-Professionally: Evidence based medicine.
+Clinical Interests: Cardiovascular disease, practical applications of evidence-based medicine, international medical education.
+Passions/Hobbies: Geocaching, disc golf, ultimate frisbee, riding bikes, board games, or anything else that my wife and kids enjoy doing together.

-Favorite Books: The Bible and any other book that helps me to grow in my relationship with Jesus.
-Freak- and SuperFreakonomics.
-The Signal and the Noise: Why So Many Predictions Fail - but Some Don't.
+Favorite Books: Freak- and SuperFreakonomics.
+The Signal and the Noise: Why So Many Predictions Fail -- But Some Don't.

-Advice: For medical students: Look at the residents and see if they are developing into the kind of person and physician that you want to become.
-You're going to spend a lot of time with your fellow residents for the next three years and some of them might just end up as your faculty.
+Favorite Podcasts: BS Medicine, Attack Each Day: The Harbaugh’s Podcast, Exploring my Strange Bible Advice for medical students: Look at the residents and see if they are developing into the kind of person and physician that you want to become.
+You're going to spend a lot of time with your fellow residents for the next three years, and some of them might just end up as your faculty.